Kallista: Early settlers

 John Hardy (after whom Hardy's Creek was named) was commissioned by the State Government to survey the area around what is now Kallista in 1867.
 Early settlers included James Hermon (Hermon's Saddle Reserve and Hermon's Corner (the corner of Grantulla Road and the Belgrave-Gembrook Road)) and Matthew Hall (remembered in Hall's Track, the original name of Grantulla Road and now the name of the track in Sherbrooke Forest that runs along Grantulla Road).
 Matthew Hall sold land to G.W.
 Selby (after whom the neighbouring suburb of Selby is named).
 One of Selby's managers was William Grant, who built Grantulla.
 J. Jackson (Jackson's Hill) selected the land adjoining Selby's.

 J.C.
 Cole, a nurseryman, started a nursery called "Glen Harrow" (Glen Harrow Heights Road) between Belgrave and Kallista.
 Coles Ridge Road was named after him.

 In 1910 Mr John Garibaldi "Garry" Roberts and his family acquired an allotment on the north side of Sassafras Creek (now Sunnyside Avenue) opposite Beagley's Bridge (now part of Perrins Creek Road).
-The property was named "Sunnyside" and became a focal point for many artistic guests, including CJ Dennis and Jeannie Gunn, author of "We of the Never Never".
+The property was named "Sunnyside" and became a focal point for many artistic guests, including C. J. Dennis and Jeannie Gunn, author of "We of the Never Never".
 Mr Roberts acquired a number of buses (retired horse-drawn omnibuses) which were brought to Sunnyside to provide accommodation for the visitors.

 CJ Dennis wrote "The Songs of a Sentimental Bloke" whilst staying at Sunnyside.
 It was illustrated by Hal Gye who was also a visitor to Sunnyside.
 First published on 9 October 1915, it was dedicated to Mr and Mrs JG Roberts.

 The foundations of the original "Sunnyside" still remain after a house fire in 1937.

 Today

 Kallista Village is particularly known for its proximity to Sherbrooke Forest.
 Walks around Sherbrooke Forest range from easy to somewhat steep.
-Sherbrooke is well known for its Superb Lyrebird population, which has increased recently with efforts to reduce the feral cat and fox population.
+Sherbrooke is well known for its superb lyrebird population, which has increased recently with efforts to reduce the feral cat and fox population.
 Although early in the morning is the best time to see and hear lyrebirds, they can be seen and heard throughout the day.
 The males' calls are particularly prominent in June.

 Grants Picnic Ground, on Monbulk Road near Kallista Village, is very popular with tourists, as large numbers of sulphur-crested cockatoos, crimson rosellas, galahs and Australian king parrots gather to be fed bird seed by on-lookers.
 They will usually fly down and sit on hands, arms and (sometimes) heads.